manifest-network/yaci/internal/metrics/README.md

 ## Collectors

-The following collectors are currently implemented:
+The following generic collectors are currently implemented:

 -   **TotalTransactionCountCollector**: Collects the total number of transactions stored in the database.
 -   **TotalUniqueAddressesCollector**: Collects the total number of unique user and group addresses stored in the database.

+The following Manifest Network collectors are also implemented:

+-   **TotalPayoutBurnCollector**: Collects the total amount of MFX minted and burned.

 ## Usage